This is going to be fun! A nice piece of inconsequential weirdness to ring in the new year.

 Hitting pause now.
 The woman in question – Anna Anderson – died in 1984.
 In 1994, DNA from one of her tissue samples was compared with DNA from the Duke of Edinburgh, a relative of Anastasia’s mother.
 Thanks to modern DNA testing and ancient royal inbreeding, we knew that Anderson was not Anastasia–even before Anastasia’s body was discovered.

 Back to the show.
 This part is all illustrated in black and white photos by the way.
 Don’t know if I mentioned that.
 Anyway, while the Grand Duchess doubted her, other Romanov relatives believed that she was indeed Anastasia.
-Nimoy, resplendent in a tweed jacket, waistcoat and ascot combo, tells us that this set off a vicious feud amongst the surviving Romanovs.
+Nimoy, resplendent in a tweed jacket, waistcoat and ascot combo, tells us that this set off a vicious feud among the surviving Romanovs.
 This made Anderson’s life unpredictable.
 She was in and out of hospitals, hated by some Romanovs, lionised by others and feted by American high society and European royalty.

 Stock footage of WWII.
 Anderson was trapped in the Russian Zone after WWII, but rescued by a German prince and given a house.
 She lived there alone, (adopting the ‘Anna Anderson’ name) because her growing fame attracted attention.
 There’s some footage of gawpers trying to photograph her house.
 Nimoy says that she left there to marry an American.